Are you thinking about GP as a career? watch this short film to learn why Cambridge students are choosing to become GPs.

 The Primary Care Unit here at the Clinical School has a large and highly productive research and training programme, with 140 researchers exploring themes relevant to primary care, organised across ten separate research groups.
 Many of our researchers are also clinicians and we are a major training hub for primary care researchers and clinical academics.
 Find out more about the primary care research that’s generated here and about the academic training opportunities we offer.

-- Hear about the pathways offered by a career in GP – discussed by five Cambridge students who attended the RCGP annual conference in 2017
+- Hear about the pathways offered by a career in GP – discussed by five Cambridge students who attended the RCGP annual conference.

 In hospitals diseases stay and people come and go; in general practice people stay and diseases come and go”